Our Story

 Mark Messenger

-He loves a scratch behind the ears and is partial to a treat or two.
-He has always loved to have other dogs visit Cape Grace and we continue to be dog friendly.
+Lenny loves to have other dogs visit Cape Grace and we continue to be a dog friendly winery.

 Family Pets